The Amazon Fire TV and Fire TV Stick have become essential if you’re an avid TV viewer and coupled with a VPN they’re a powerful entertainment system.

-Navigating around the menus and selecting servers is intuitive allowing to you select the server you need and get connected with the minimal amount of effort.
+Moving around the menus and selecting servers is intuitive, allowing you to choose the server you need and get connected with the minimal amount of effort.

 Servers can be selected by country or using their ‘Streaming Friendly’ section which shows you what servers to use to unblock what TV apps and services.

 All the most popular apps are unblocked using the VPN and they’re one of the best for unblocking specific regions of Netflix such as the American, German and French services.
-BBC iPlayer works well from any country when watching via a web browser on the Fire TV Stick.
+BBC iPlayer works well from any country when watching via a web browser on the Fire TV.

 There are some nice additional features like Ad-Block, Malware Protection, Data Compression and Block Social Tracking although your mileage may vary with these.
 They also have a huge 45-day money back guarantee.

-IPVanish was essentially the first VPN service to offer a dedicated Amazon Fire TV Stick app and for that reason they’ve been the one we’ve had installed for the longest time.
+IPVanish was one of the first VPN services to offer a dedicated Amazon Fire TV Stick app and for that reason, they’ve been the one we’ve had installed for the longest time.

 The VPN unblocks some services but fails on most of the popular ones.
 Neither Netflix or BBC iPlayer work reliably and while you may find some servers work you often need to search around for longer than you would want.